Azure/aad-pod-identity/examples/rest-api/README.md

 az role assignment create --role "Managed Identity Operator" --assignee $aksPrincipalId --scope $managedId
 ```

+The first line acquires the AKS service principal client ID.
+The second line acquires the client ID of the user managed identity (the *ManagedIdentityId* returned in the JSON above).
+The third line performs the role assignment.

 ## Identity & Binding in Kubernetes

+In this section, we'll configure AAD pod identity with the user managed identity.

+We'll create a Kubernetes namespace to put all our resources.
+It makes it easier to clean up afterwards.

 ```bash
 kubectl create namespace pir